adam-zhang-lcps/papers/animal-behavior.typ

 Place ten #species in the center of the chamber and begin a timer for ten minutes.
 Count the number of #species in each side of the chamber in intervals of 30 seconds.
 Record these values in @data-table—this is the dependent variable.
 Upon completion of the ten minute timer, return the beetles to the center of the choice chamber and repeat the procedure twice more to collect data for three total trials.
 Ensure the chamber contents are not disturbed between trials and remains in a constant state.
 See @mid-experiment for a photograph of the experiment in progress.

 Ensure that appropriate safety guidelines are obeyed throughout the experiment.
+Handle #species with caution, as they are capable of secreting substances that can cause itchiness upon contact with skin @Mullen2009:MedicalVeterinarEntomolog.
 Upon conclusion of the experiment, follow all instructor directions to ensure safe post-experiment cleanup.

 Note that both photographs included in this report show the Cheerios in an intact state, contrary to the procedure given.
 This is due to an oversight by the experimentators when collecting photographic documentation.
 All data collected in this experiment was collected with crushed Cheerios in the choice chamber. <whoops>